-Christina Shalley is a Professor of Organizational Behavior and Human Resource Management in the College of Management at the Georgia Institute of Technology.
+Christina Shalley is a Professor of Organizational Behavior and Human Resource Management in the Scheller College of Business at the Georgia Institute of Technology.
 She received both her PhD in Business Administration and her MA in Labor and Industrial Relations from the University of Illinois at Urbana-Champaign.
 Prior to joining Georgia Tech, Chris was a faculty member at the University of Arizona.
 She is a co-founder of the College of Management's BizLab, which brings together researchers from multiple business disciplines who study human behavior.

 Her current research interests include investigating the effects of various social and contextual factors on employees' creativity and examining ways to structure jobs and the work environment to support creative and innovative work.
 Chris has published several articles and chapters on enhancing the creative capabilities of employees and motivating them to perform more effectively.
 Her work has appeared in various academic journals including Academy of Management Journal, Academy of Management Review, Creativity Research Journal, Leadership Quarterly, Journal of Business Venturing, Organizaional Behavior and Human Decision Processes, Research in Personnel and Human Resource Management, and Strategic Enterpreneurship Journal.
 She is coeditor of the Handbook of Organizational Creativity.
 The practitioner outlets that she has published in include the Academy of Management Executive and R&D Innovator.